Last Updated on

 Barska Blackhawk Binoculars Review

 This Barska Blackhawk 10X42 diamond textured binocular has the ever-popular 10X42 platform, multi-coated BAK4 prisms, and green lenses, all on a fully weatherproof frame.
-It is a rugged, rubber armored unit designed with outdoor activites in mind and is seeing a decent rating online with a few hunters and outdoorsman leaving tips and tricks about this Barska bino.
+It is a rugged, rubber armored unit designed with outdoor activities in mind and is seeing a decent rating online with a few hunters and outdoorsman leaving tips and tricks about this Barska binocular.

 I’ll be honest, the oh-so-cool name “Blackhawk” and the mossy oak finish of this $70-ish binocular is the reason it’s I decided to review it.
 The high rating and the 10X42 platform was just the extra push to let you hunters know about it.